EvanLaljit/Image-Segmentation/README.md

 The Jupyter notebook folder contains the Jupyter notebook file which documents in detail how to use the code.

-The source code folder contains all Python files and functions necessary to edit and mask images.
+The source code folder contains all Python files necessary to edit and mask images.

 The requirements.txt contains all required Python packages.